Travel guide

 However, as in any destination, there are areas where the signal is more limited:

-• Major cities: stable 4G/5G, perfect for streaming, browsing, and video calls.
+• Main cities: stable 4G/5G, perfect for streaming, navigation, and video calls.

-• Rural and natural areas: coverage may drop to 3G or even lose signal in remote areas.
+• Rural areas and nature: coverage can drop to 3G or even lose signal in remote spots.

-• Transportation: trains, ferries, and intercity buses have variable coverage; generally good in cities.
+• Transport: trains, ferries, and intercity buses have variable coverage; generally good in cities.

 Photo: Balazs Simon via Pexels